blzby1/ez-dwm/README.md

 ## info

-Basically just installs some xorg packages, sets up dwm, st, and dmenu and installs firefox.
-There is also a little thing that makes making users easier.
+Basically just installs some xorg packages, sets up dwm, st, and dmenu.
+There is also a little thing that makes adding users easier.

 I got really bored of having to do these steps over and over again, so this just automates the process.